liberland/laws/drafting/drafts/border_law.md

 1. Beyond the designated border crossings stipulated in this law, the Minister of Interior may, by Edict, establish ad-hoc Points of Entry for the period of up to the termination of the Election Term after the Election Term in which the Point of Entry is established..
 2. This period may be extended only once, before the expiry and only until the end of the next Election Term after the term in which the period expires.
 An extension of the period may take place solely in circumstances of exigent need.

-### Article 11: Border Zones
+### Article 9: Border Zones
 1. A zone shall be established around each border crossing point to ensure the effective and secure operation of border control functions, henceforth "Border Zone".
 2. The size, boundaries, and specific regulations governing the zone of a border crossing point shall be determined by the relevant government authority, in accordance with applicable law.

-### Article 12: Arrangement and Equipment of a Point of Entry
+### Article 10: Arrangement and Equipment of a Point of Entry
 Points of Entry shall be equipped with appropriate facilities and infrastructure to enable the efficient and secure processing of persons, vehicles, and goods.
 The arrangement and equipment of a border crossing point shall be determined by the relevant government authority, in accordance with best practices and applicable law.

-### Article 13: Marking a Border Crossing Point and Its Zone
+### Article 11: Marking a Border Crossing Point and Its Zone
 1. Border crossing points and their zones shall be clearly marked with appropriate signage and other visual indicators to facilitate the identification and understanding of their boundaries and functions.
 2. The design, placement, and maintenance of border crossing point markings shall be the responsibility of a designated government agency, subject to any international agreements or treaties governing the marking of border crossing points.

 ## Section 3: Border Controls

-### Article 14: Term
+### Article 12: Term
 For the purposes of this Section, "border controls" refer to the measures and procedures employed by the government of Liberland to regulate the entry and exit of persons, vehicles, and goods across its state border, in accordance with applicable laws, regulations, and international agreements.

-### Article 15: Place for Performing Border Controls
+### Article 13: Place for Performing Border Controls
+#### § 1: Primary Locations for Border Control
-1. Border controls shall be conducted at designated border crossing points, as well as in the surrounding zones established to ensure the effective and secure operation of border control functions.
+Border controls shall be primarily conducted at designated Points of Entry, inclusive of Border Zones, and extended to other locations as necessary, when circumstances necessitate such an extension and border control execution cannot reasonably be confined to conventional locations.

+#### § 2: Additional Border Control Locations
-2. The government of Liberland may also establish additional locations for border controls, such as checkpoints along major transportation routes, in accordance with applicable law and international agreements.
+The Liberland Government retains the authority to designate additional locations for the conduct of border controls, including but not limited to, checkpoints established along significant transportation routes.
+Such designations shall be conducted with due consideration to prevailing circumstances.

-### Article 16: Obligations of a Person Who Is Crossing the State Border
+### Article 14: Obligations of Travellers at Points of Entry
 1. All persons crossing the state border of Liberland shall comply with applicable laws, regulations, and procedures, including the presentation of valid travel documents and the declaration of any goods subject to customs controls.
 2. Persons crossing the state border shall also cooperate with border control officers by providing accurate and complete information, as well as submitting to any required inspections or searches.
+3. Failure to comply with a request for such additional information will result in immediate refusal of entry.

-### Article 17: Control of the Vehicle and Objects
+### Article 15: Control of the Vehicle and Objects
 Vehicles and objects, including luggage, cargo, and personal belongings, may be subject to inspection and search as part of the border control process.
 Border control officers shall have the authority to conduct inspections and searches in accordance with applicable law, and may seize or detain any items that are prohibited, restricted, or otherwise in violation of customs regulations.

-### Article 18: Procedure with Found Objects
+### Article 16: Procedure with Found Objects
 1. Any objects found during border control inspections that are suspected of being connected to criminal activity, posing a threat to public safety, or otherwise in violation of applicable law shall be seized and secured by border control officers.
 2. The relevant government authorities shall be notified of the seized objects and shall initiate appropriate investigative, legal, or administrative procedures, as required by law.

-### Article 19: Minimum Border Control
-1. The government of Liberland shall implement a minimum level of border control that ensures the effective enforcement of its laws, regulations, and international agreements, while also facilitating the efficient and orderly movement of persons, vehicles, and goods across its state border.
-2. The specific procedures and requirements for minimum border control shall be determined by the relevant government authority and may be adjusted as necessary to address changing circumstances or threats.

-### Article 20: Verification of Crossing of the State Border
+### Article 17: Verification of Crossing of the State Border
 1. The government of Liberland shall establish procedures for verifying the crossing of the state border by persons, vehicles, and goods, including the collection and retention of relevant data and documentation.
 2. Such verification procedures shall be conducted in accordance with applicable law and shall respect the privacy and personal data protection rights of individuals, as well as any applicable international agreements or treaties governing the sharing or transfer of personal data.

-## Section 4: Weapons

-### Article 21: Bringing Weapons and Ammunition into and Taking Them out of the Country
+### Article 18: Entry and Exit of Weapons and Ammunition
 1. The import and export of weapons and ammunition across the state border of Liberland shall be subject to specific laws, regulations, and licensing requirements, in accordance with national and international law.
 2. Persons intending to bring weapons and ammunition into or out of the country shall declare such items to border control officers and provide any necessary permits, licenses, or other documentation as required by law.

-### Article 22: Weapons Brought for Hunting Purposes or in Transit
-1. Weapons and ammunition brought into Liberland for hunting purposes or in transit to another country shall be subject to special regulations and procedures, as determined by the relevant government authority.
-2. Persons bringing weapons and ammunition for hunting purposes or in transit must comply with applicable laws and regulations, including the possession of valid permits, licenses, and proof of lawful ownership.

-### Article 23: Weapons and Ammunition of Shooting Sports Organizations
-1. Weapons and ammunition belonging to shooting sports organizations may be imported, exported, or transported across the state border of Liberland, subject to specific regulations and requirements established by the relevant government authority.
-2. Shooting sports organizations shall be responsible for ensuring the proper handling, storage, and transport of weapons and ammunition in accordance with applicable laws and regulations.

-## Section 2: Immigration and Border Service (IBIS)
+## Section 4: Immigration and Border Service (IBIS)

-### Article 24: Establishment of IBIS
+### Article 19: Establishment of IBIS
 The Immigration and Border Service (IBIS) shall be an agency within the Ministry of Interior, responsible for delineating, securing, and maintaining order at Liberland's borders.

-### Article 25: IBIS Personnel
+### Article 20: IBIS Personnel
 1. The IBIS shall be led by the Director of Borders and Immigration (hereinafter referred to as "the Director"), appointed by the Minister of Interior.
 2. Personnel within the Border Service shall consist of:

 a.
 Border Officers, responsible for the protection of the borders; and

 b.
 Immigration Officers, responsible for determining eligibility for entry and residency in Liberland.
 Immigration Officers shall not have the authority to revoke a visa or immigration status, a power reserved for a Judge.
+3. All Border Officers are immigration officers and should possess a designation that is appropriate for their duties.
+Not all immigration officers are border officers, until they are approved for transfer to perform border control duties at a Point of Entry.]

-### Article 26: Border Officers
+### Article 21: Border Officers
 Border Officers shall be responsible for enforcing border regulations and ensuring border security.
 They shall be authorized to act as Security Agents in relation to border-related events, situations, and offenses, including crimes.

-### Article 27: Immigration Officers
+### Article 22: Immigration Officers
 Immigration Officers shall be classified into three tiers, with powers allocated as follows:

 a) A First-Class Immigration Officer may waive one or more visa or entry requirements.
 The Director, the Minister of Interior, and the President shall possess equivalent powers to this rank by virtue of their respective offices.